White Chocolate Peppermint Cookies are soft and tender. These festive peppermint cookies are a delicious addition to any holiday cookie tray.

-There is nothing like a cold winters day or the holidays to make me start to crave hot chocolate and peppermint.
+There is nothing like a cold winter day or the holidays to make me start to crave hot chocolate and peppermint.
 It’s festive and just warms you from the inside out.
 White Chocolate Peppermint cookies will go perfectly with a cup of hot chocolate.

 When I start getting in the holiday mood, one of the first things I think about is baking.
 I love having a pretty tray of sweets for holiday get-togethers.